Suraksha-Rajagopalan/Suraksha-Rajagopalan/README.md

 <h2>Undergraduate at <a href="https://amrita.edu/campus/amritapuri/" target="_main">AMRITA VISHWA VIDYAPEETHAM</a> in the branch of Electronics and Computer Engineering </h2>
 </div>
 <div>
-  <h3>🛠️ Skills</h3>
+  <h3>👧About Me</h3>
-<p align="left"> Being an Computer Science enthusiasts from the age of 15, I always was interested in coding and learning new things.
+<p align="left">Being a Computer Science enthusiast from the age of 15, I was always interested in coding and learning new things.
 AI and machine learning are the major areas of my interest.
-I have always been keen to learn and work in this area of field from a long time.
-This is same reason why I was got motivated in joining the AI Club which is part of the ACM in Amrita.
-This club helps students in understanding each algorithm via student made workshops.
-This method of learning helps the students understanding the concepts better.
+I have always been keen to learn and work in this area of field for a long time.
+This is the same reason why I got motivated to join the AI Club, which is part of the ACM in Amrita.
+This club helps students with understanding each algorithm via student-made workshops.
+This method of learning helps the students understand the concepts better.
 We have regular workshops in the club.
-The skills acquired from the workshop will helps us in participating in hackathons.</br>
+The skills acquired from the workshop will help us with participating in hackathons.
-Apart from AI having to learn to develop a website and host it is also a part of the club, these skills help us in numerous ways.
-Recently I have started a web devlopment course. </br>
+Apart from AI, having to learn to develop a website and host it, is also a part of the club, these skills help us in numerous ways.
+Recently I have started a web development course.
-The course of Electronics and Computer Engineering is a very unquie and well structured course in Amrita.
-Interesting course such as IoT and Digital have made facinated into learning more of these topics.
-I have made an IoT group project regarding home automation in Tinkercad Simulator.</p>
+The course in Electronics and Computer Engineering is a very unique and well-structured course in Amrita.
+Interesting courses such as IoT and Digital have made us fascinated by learning more about these topics.
+I have done an IoT group project regarding home automation in Tinkercad Simulator.</p>
 <img align="right" alt="Coding" width="290" src="https://octodex.github.com/images/daftpunktocat-guy.gif">

   </div>